 Recognize that your brain might be trying to delay a task because it is difficult or outside of your comfort zone.
 When this happens, remind yourself that actions > results.
 As you practice staying focused and accomplishing difficult tasks, they will become easier over time.

-Take Action: Pick a challenge from #3 above.
+Take Action: Pick a challenge from one of my favorite productivity tips, #3 above.
 How can you start small and learn to focus?
 How can you alter your environment at work to get more done?
 Consider doing a time study on yourself to figure out patterns of when you have trouble focusing and what exactly is distracting you.

 SLP productivity is more important than ever.
 Increased job demands combined with a decreased ability to focus while we’re all getting less and less support does not make it easy.
 However, you must remind yourself that this work is worth it.
 Our students deserve our absolute best and if working on your ability to focus and ignore distractions makes you more effective at your job (in less time!), then I promise it will be worth it.

-If you want to learn more about productivity, below are some of my favorite books that I’ve read on the topic.
-Note: These are Amazon affiliate links so you if you purchase through these links, I may receive a small amount of money. ????
+If you want to learn more about productivity tips, below are some of my favorite books that I’ve read on the topic.
+Note: These are Amazon affiliate links so you if you purchase through these links, I may receive a small amount of money.